artyompal/kaggle-abstract-reasoning/README.md

 * crop figure or crop non-background pixels;
 * make holes;
 * move pieces;
-* and most importantly, replace colors (this allows everything else work together).
+* and replace colors (this allows everything else work together).

 ### Genetic Algorithm

-The number of possible combinations is combinatorial (read: huge).
+The number of possible combinations is combinatorial (i.e. huge).
-To iterate over its space efficiently, we use genetic algorithm.
+To iterate over this space efficiently, we use a genetic algorithm.
-In a few words, this means that we start with a population of random program, than we pick most promising ones and mutate and/or crossover them.
-This is called asexual and sexual reproduction, correspondingly.
+In a few words, this means that we start with a population of random programs, then we pick most promising ones and apply mutations and/or crossover.
+These are called asexual and sexual reproduction, correspondingly.

 ### Add more tricks